 In addition to fines, fees and license suspension, most DWI cases involve some or all of the following: alcohol evaluation, completion of an approved DWI education class, completion of a victim impact panel, maintain employment, commit no crimes, abstain from alcohol consumption, monthly report to supervisory office, pay monthly supervision fee and perform a specified number of community service hours.

 Administrative License Revocation

 In addition to the criminal proceeding that is initiated upon your arrest for DWI, a separate, civil administrative process begins.
 You have 15 days from the time you were cited for DWI to request an ALR hearing.
 Failure to do so results in an automatic license suspension.
 Again, this is independent of the criminal case against you.

 Implied Consent Laws

 Under Texas law, if you are arrested for DWI, you are deemed to have consented to submitting to the taking of a breath or blood sample to determine your BAC.
 It is noteworthy that this implied consent, as it is known as, is effective only after arrest.
 The breath test you may be asked to perform in the field after you have been stopped by law enforcement prior to arrest is entirely voluntary.

 A police officer, however, is highly unlikely to inform you that this test may be legally refused, and although you can refuse the test, the officer may nonetheless arrest you based on other observations and conclusions.
 A refusal of the mandatory test can result in an 180-day license suspension for a first offense and two years for subsequent refusals.

-Contact a Fort Worth DWI Lawyer for Legal Advice
+Contact a DWI Attorney in Fort Worth for Legal Advice